wasabi315

 Hasche (/hæʃ/): Haskell + Scheme

-Hasche is a toy Scheme-ish language written in Haskell with REPL, call/cc, pattern-matching, and non-hygienic macros.
+Hasche is a toy Scheme-ish language interpreter written in Haskell with REPL, call/cc, pattern-matching, and non-hygienic macros.

 Contents